Mrs. Robinson: Composition

-Simon's inclusion of the phrase "coo-coo-ca-choo" is a homage to a lyric in the Beatles' "I Am the Walrus".
+Simon's inclusion of the phrase "coo-coo-ca-choo" is an homage to a lyric in the Beatles' "I Am the Walrus".

 References in the last verse to Joe DiMaggio are perhaps the most discussed.
 Simon, a fan of Mickey Mantle, was asked during an intermission on The Dick Cavett Show why Mantle was not mentioned in the song instead of DiMaggio.
 Simon replied, "It's about syllables, Dick.
 It's about how many beats there are."
 Simon happened to meet DiMaggio at a New York City restaurant in the 1970s, and the two immediately discussed the song.
 DiMaggio said "What I don't understand, is why you ask where I've gone.
 I just did a Mr. Coffee commercial, I'm a spokesman for the Bowery Savings Bank and I haven't gone anywhere!"
 Simon replied "that I didn't mean the lines literally, that I thought of him as an American hero and that genuine heroes were in short supply.
 He accepted the explanation and thanked me.
 We shook hands and said good night".
+Following DiMaggio’s death in 1999, numerous media outlets ran headlines stating: "Joltin' Joe has left and gone away."

 In a New York Times op-ed in March 1999, shortly after DiMaggio's death, Simon discussed this meeting and explained that the line was meant as a sincere tribute to DiMaggio's unpretentious and modest heroic stature, in a time when popular culture magnifies and distorts how we perceive our heroes.
 He further reflected: "In these days of Presidential transgressions and apologies and prime-time interviews about private sexual matters, we grieve for Joe DiMaggio and mourn the loss of his grace and dignity, his fierce sense of privacy, his fidelity to the memory of his wife and the power of his silence".
-Simon subsequently performed "Mrs. Robinson" at Yankee Stadium in DiMaggio's honor shortly after his death in 1999 (leaving out the second verse).
+Simon subsequently performed "Mrs. Robinson" at Yankee Stadium in DiMaggio's honor (leaving out the second verse).

 Awards and nominations

 "Mrs. Robinson" was awarded two Grammy Awards at the 11th Annual Grammy Awards in 1969.
 It became the first rock song to win Record of the Year (although the previous year's "Up Up and Away" by the 5th Dimension could also be considered a contender) and it also was awarded the Grammy for Best Contemporary-Pop Performance – Vocal Duo or Group.
-The duo were asked to perform the song live at the ceremony, but they declined.
+Simon & Garfunkel were asked to perform the song live at the ceremony, but they declined.
 Instead, they shot a video for the show set to the music that consisted of them "romping around Yankee Stadium", a reference to the song's lyrics concerning DiMaggio.

-"Mrs. Robinson" was ineligible for the Academy Award for Best Original Song, as a nominee must have been written as a song exclusively for the film in which it appeared.
+Since "Mrs. Robinson" was not written specifically for The Graduate, it was deemed ineligible for the Academy Award for Best Original Song.

+In 1999 the 1968 recording of the song on Columbia Records was inducted into the Grammy Hall of Fame.